 2. Years to > MMA

-Memberships and Peers: CLX is a member of the S&P 500, a Dividend Aristocrat and a member of the Broad Dividend Achievers™ Index.
-The company's peer group includes: Colgate-Palmolive (CL) with a 2.7% yield, Kimberly-Clark (KMB) with a 4.1% yield, Procter & Gamble (PG) with a 3.2% yield and WD-40 Company (WDFC) with a 2.7% yield.
+Memberships and Peers: CLX is a member of the S&P 500, a Dividend Aristocrat and a member of the Broad Dividend Achievers™ Index and a Dividend Champion.
+The company’s peer group includes: Procter & Gamble Co.
+(PG) with a 3.2% yield, Colgate-Palmolive Co.
+(CL) with a 2.7% yield, and Kimberly-Clark Corporation (KMB) with a 4.1% yield.

 Conclusion: CLX earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
 This quantitatively ranks CLX as a 4 Star-Buy.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 5.3%.
-This dividend growth rate is well below the 9.3% used in this analysis, thus providing a margin of safety.
-CLX has a risk rating of 1.50 which classifies it as a low risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $500 NPV MMA Differential, the calculated rate is 6.2%.
+This dividend growth rate is below the 9.3% used in this analysis, thus providing a margin of safety.
+CLX has a risk rating of 1.25 which classifies it as a Low risk stock.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.

-Full Disclosure: At the time of this writing, I was long in CLX (0.5% of my Income Portfolio).
-I also held positions in CL, PG and KMB.
-See a list of all my income holdings here.
+Full Disclosure: At the time of this writing, I was long in CLX (0.4% of my Income Portfolio); in addition, I held positions in PG, CL and KMB.
+See a list of all my income holdings my income holdings here.

 - More Stock Analysis